mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-09"></a>
 [Back to top](#top)
 ## VA-09 -- Rep. H. Griffith (R)
+### Committees
+H. Griffith is the #17 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,040,000.00 in SC HEP grants.